Propagation of Semiclassical Measures Between Two Topological Insulators: Two-scale analysis approach

-As before, we are interested by the limit of $\mathcal I^\ep_f(\Xi,a)$ when $\ep$ goes to $0$.
-Moreover, if $a$ does not depend of $z$, then the limit will be the semiclassical measure as defined in~\eqref{def:semiclassical measure}.
-Adapting the context of ~\cite{Fermanian} to time dependent families, one defines two-scale semiclassical measures over the curve $\mathcal C$.
-Indeed, by the same argument of Section~\ref{exttotime}, we can extend Theorem~\ref{shapeindoft} to time families.
-Therefore, such as before, the limit measures will be absolutely continuous in time variable with respect to Lebesgue measure.
+As before, we are interested in the limit of $\mathcal I^\ep_f(\Xi,a)$ as $\ep$ goes to $0$.
+Adapting the context of ~\cite{Fermanian} to time-dependent families, one defines two-scale semiclassical measures over the curve $\mathcal C$.
+Indeed, by the same argument of Section~\ref{subsec:wigner}, we can extend Theorem~\ref{thm:existence_two_scale_measure} to time-dependent families.
+Therefore, as before, the limit measures will be absolutely continuous in time variable with respect to Lebesgue measure.